 Projected Vertical Hopper Opening

 Material characteristics and size distribution generally dictate the hopper or bin slopes as well as the hopper opening.
 In determining the size of hopper opening it is important to consider the largest size particles as well as the bridging effect of the material.
 The projected vertical opening should be two or three times the largest size pieces.
 Materials with high bridging characteristics require adequate openings to assure flowability.
 Larger openings save headroom but require feeders with the ability to operate under headloads.
 Another feature of large hopper openings is the transmission of feeder-pan vibration directly to the material to reduce bridging, eliminating the requirement for bin vibrators, and promoting smooth uniform flow of materials.
-These design factors require feeders that are able to operate under a material headload with minimum “damping” or “muffling” effect.
+These design factors require feeders that are able to operate under a material head-load with minimum “damping” or “muffling” effect.
 Para-Mount II Feeders are ideal as they are “tuned” to increase vibratory forces to compensate for the material mass effect.

 Projected Horizontal Opening

-The maximum size opening is determined by the volumetric capacity consistant with feeder length.
+The projected horizontal opening is determined by the particle size and capacity requirements.
+The minimum opening should be approximately 1-1/2 times the largest lump size.
+The maximum size opening is determined by the volumetric capacity consistent with feeder length.
 It is desirable to include a slide plate or gate to permit field adjustment.

 Capacity requirements determine the feeder-pan dimensions and slope.
 The volumetric capacity of a feeder may be determined by the formula:

-V= average velocity of material through opening
+A x V = Q Q= cu. fpm A= projected horizontal area V= average velocity of material through opening

 The projected horizontal area is a function of the projected horizontal opening and feeder-pan width.
-The average material velocity will vary with material flow characteristics, coefficient of friction, feeder pan slope, length, and vibration intensity.
+The average material velocity will vary with material flow characteristics, the coefficient of friction, feeder pan slope, length, and vibration intensity.

 Material velocities will range from 30 to 60 fpm with pan slopes from 0 to 20 deg.
-Feeder-pan trough length is determined by material angle of repose and pan slope.
+Feeder-pan trough length is determined by the material angle of repose and pan slope.
 The feeder pan must be of sufficient length to assure complete material shutoff when the feeder is at rest.
 A line drawn from the maximum opening at the material angle of repose should intersect the pan trough, leaving a margin of cutoff length to allow for variations in material characteristics.

 Selection capacities shown in the table are guides for selecting the feeder size.
 Feed rates may vary widely with material characteristics such as density, particle size distribution, moisture content and angle of repose.
 Maximum feed rates are obtained by declining feeder pan consistent with hopper opening and feeder length.
 Minimum length of feeder may be determined by hopper opening, feeder slope and angle of repose.
 Select feeder with adequate length to prevent flushing.
-Hopper opening required to minimize hopper bridging effect may determine width and length of feeder.
+Hopper opening required to minimize hopper bridging effect may determine width and length of the feeder.
 In some cases, headroom or minimum tunnel depth consideration justify a size selection larger than required for volumetric flow.

-Feeder troughs can be ruggedly built for heavy duty service.
+Feeder troughs can be ruggedly built for heavy-duty service.
 Frames are heavily reinforced.
 Deck plates are bolted to husky channel side members and are readily replaceable.
 Decks are available in mild steel, abrasion-resistant steel, stainless steel or special alloys, thus providing a wide range of materials to suit application requirements.
 Thicknesses from 10 ga. to 1″ widths from 18″ to 144″.
 Liners are also available in the above materials, as well as rubber, plastics or ceramics.
 Dust-tight covers can be furnished where required.

 A very common material as a liner is Type 304 stainless steel.
 This is particularly adaptable to materials which have a corrosive effect as well as wear.
 The stainless steel material is excellent for this application as the general action of the material on the feeder is a sliding action, which polishes the stainless to a very smooth finish preventing buildup and also resulting in longer life.
 Experience has shown that feeders in power plants have been operating for over 15 years with no appreciable wear on the 304 stainless steel material.
 Many alloy decks such as T-1 and Jalloy can also be used for abrasive service.